-In November 2013 Carey informed Mr G that it had been told the income payments due from the Global Forestry investment for 2013 and 2014 would be paid into his pension in January 2014 with a 2% bonus.
+Carey wrote to Mr D in August 2013 about the delay in the Global Forestry income being paid into his SIPP.
+And in November 2013 Carey informed Mr D that it had been told the income payments due from the Global Forestry investment for 2013 and 2014 would be paid into his pension in January 2014 with a 2% bonus.